nolanlawson/css-talk-2022/markdown.md

 Now first off, I want to clear a bit of a misunderstanding.
 There's a very common refrain in the web development community that CSS selector performance "doesn't matter" or you shouldn't worry about it.
 Here is one representative quote from my colleague Greg Whitworth, but there are others.

 Now to be clear, this is probably true for most sites.
 However, sometimes you have a large webapp with a lot of CSS, or sometimes your framework or design system may have a flaw that repeats some unperformant CSS selectors all over the place.
+So I think this may be true at the micro level, but not at the macro level.

-The proof is in the pudding: if you profile your site and you see large style costs, like in the trace I showed above, then you very likely have a CSS selector problem, full stop.
-So sure, don't prematurely overoptimize, but if you recognize you have a problem, then it's time to solve it.
+Also the proof is in the pudding: if you have high style calculation costs, then it is probably worth looking into selector performance, since that's the main cost in style calculation.

 - https://calendar.perfplanet.com/2011/css-selector-performance-has-changed-for-the-better/
 - https://calibreapp.com/blog/css-performance